biggerpicagency/traditional-boilerplate/README.md

   |  |- img/
   |  |- js/
   |  |- scss/
-  |  |- templates/
-  |  |- test/
-  |   - index.html
+  |   - homepage.html
   |- vendor/ (Third-party libraries, installed by Bower)
-  |- app.config.js (contains a JSON object with settings about directories & custom environment variables)
   |- javascripts.config.js (contains a JSON object with a list of all JS files used in app (needs to be edited manually))
 ```

-## The Bigger Picture SPA Boilerplate Rules!
+## The Bigger Picture Traditional Boilerplate Rules!
-* it's the quickest thing around for saving your HTML & JS: whilst your developing we load real HTML templates and we do not use compiled HTML views by html2js every time - this is done only while ```grunt build --env=ENV``` command)
 * Sass support - sorry is you are a Less fan, but we think Sass is the way right now
-* new files created in newly created directories are not being watched by Grunt task runner in ngBoilerplate - we have elliminated this issue
+* new files created in newly created directories are not being watched by Grunt task runner in many other boilerplates based on Grunt task runner - we have elliminated this issue here
-* our boilerplate imposes [John Papa's styleguide](https://github.com/johnpapa/angular-styleguide) in Angular code - it allows you to create consistent code, especially handy when multiple developers are working on the same project
 * you can easily inject JS files not only to ```body``` area, but also into ```head``` by **javascripts.config.js**
 * you can build production ready app in different environments

 By default we've added necessary files like robots.txt, basic icons (thanks to Web Starter Kit), and Web Server Config in .htaccess to reach the highest performance (gzip, caching etc.).

-Enjoy coding using Bigger Picture SPA Boilerplate!
+Enjoy coding using Bigger Picture Traditional Boilerplate!